Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 Section 2: Randomization
-again irl, we dont know both potential outcomes under treatment or lack of. we only know the observed outcome Y under the treatment value A that the individual happened to receive.
+Again irl, we don't know both potential outcomes, we only know the observed outcome Y under the treatment value A that the individual happened to receive.
 Only one of the 2 counterfactual outcomes is known for each individual: the one corresponding to the treatment level that he actually received.
 The data are missing for the other counterfactual outcomes.

-radomized experiments, still generates data with missing values of the counterfactual outcomes, however randomization ensures that those missing values occur only by chance and hence causal questions could be consistently estimated.
+Randomized experiments, still generate data with missing values of the counterfactual outcomes, however, randomization ensures that those missing values occur only by chance and hence causal questions could be consistently estimated.

-Suppose we assign an individual to white group if its a tail, and to grey group if its a heads.
-Then we ask our research assitant to administer the treatment, to give white group the treatment and grey group placebo.
-We then collect the data.
-It wasn't until the next day where you found out they had misinterpreted our instructions and gave treatment the grey group instead.
+Suppose we assign an individual to the white group if it is a tail, and to the grey group if it's a head.
+Then we ask our research assistant to administer the treatment, to give the white group the treatment and the grey group a placebo; we then proceed to collect the data.
+It wasn't until the next day that you found out they had misinterpreted your instructions and gave treatment to the grey group instead.
 This reversal of treatment DOES NOT affect our conclusions!
 When group membership is randomized, which particular group received the treatment is irrelevant for the value of $$ Pr[Y=1 |A=1] or Pr[Y=1 |A=0]$$ Formally we say the groups are exchangeable.

+\newcommand{\indep}{\perp \!\!\! \perp}

-Exchangability: $$Pr[Y^a = 1  | A=1] = Pr[Y^a = 1  | A=0] = Pr[Y^a =1]$$ Because the counterfactual risk under treatment value a is the same in both groups A = 1 and A = 0, we say that the actual treatment A does not predict the counterfactual outcome, and the actual treatment are independent for all values a.
+Exchangeability: $$ Pr[Y^a = 1  | A=1] = Pr[Y^a = 1  | A=0] = Pr[Y^a =1]$$ We say  the counterfactual risk under treatment value a (both when a=1 and a =0) is the same in both groups A = 1 and A = 0.
+Phrasing differently, the actual treatment A does not predict the counterfactual outcome, and the actual treatment are independent for all values a. $$ Y^a \indep A$$

+In the precence of exchangeability, the observed risk in treated within the white group would equal the counterfactual risk under treatment in the entire population!

+Another attempt to explain exchangeability $$ Y^a \indep A$$

 section 2.2 conditional randomization

 <!-- MathJax -->